 - Avoiding antibiotics by keeping your pet as free from infections as possible

 - Feeding a low carbohydrate and high protein diet without preservatives and chemical additives

 - Give probiotics, which maintain the gut ecosystem

 - Always ensure plenty of clean water is available to your dog to discourage them from drinking contaminated water.

 In addition, specific dietary supplements can help prevent or reduce worm populations.
-These should be administered under the direction of a holistic veterinarian to ensure correct dosage and appropriateness for your dog’s condition.
-They may include:
+Discuss these options with your veterinarian to ensure correct dosage and appropriateness for your dog’s condition.

-- Vegetables such as grated carrots, fennel, watercress, papaya, and shredded coconut make your dog’s intestine less hospitable to worms.
+- Vegetables such as grated carrots make your dog’s intestine less hospitable to worms.

 Efficacy of Natural Worm Remedies in Dogs

 It is recommended that the veterinarian prescribe an approved medication for your dog when worms are discovered.
 After the worms are eradicated and your vet has done a stool sample to verify that your dog is worm-free, keep them that way by using natural remedies that will render the gut and intestines as unfavorable to worms.
 By disrupting the environment in which they like to live, you will be protecting your dog against invasion.
 Of course, at your pet's annual veterinarian checkup, a stool sample will be analyzed to ensure there are no worms present, quietly and secretly residing within your dog's digestive system.